Bio

 The influence of Busoni.

-Geoffrey Madge has lifelong been researching and studying the work/playing style of the great pianist/composer Ferruccio Busoni.
-In 1988 Philips issued his 6 CD anthology of Busoni’s solo piano works, this production was an international success and received numerous prizes, including the Dutch Edison and the Belgian Caecilia Prize.
-These CD’s have recently been re-issued by ArkivMusic in the USA.
-His performances of the monumental Busoni Piano Concerto in a number of international festivals have received rave critical response.
+Geoffrey Madge has lifelong been researching and studying the works and playing style of the great pianist/composer Ferruccio Busoni.
+In 1988 Philips issued his 6 CD anthology of Busoni's solo piano works, this production was an international success and received numerous prizes, including the Dutch Edison and the Belgian Caecilia Prize.
+These CD's have recently been re-issued by ArkivMusic in the USA.
+His performances of the monumental Busoni Piano Concerto in a number of international festivals have received rave critical reviews.
 He regularly presents lecture recitals based around the music of Busoni.

 Skalkottas.